Kali-Hac/SPC-MGR/README.md

 The SPC-MGR is built based in part on the project of [GAT](https://github.com/PetarV-/GAT) and part on our project of [MG-SCR](https://github.com/Kali-Hac/MG-SCR).
 Thanks to Veličković *et al.* for opening source of their excellent works [GAT](https://github.com/PetarV-/GAT).

 ## Citation
-If you find our work useful for your research, please cite our paper
 ```bash
 @article{rao2022spc,
   title={Skeleton Prototype Contrastive Learning with Multi-level Graph Relation Modeling for Unsupervised Person Re-Identification},